ChenHCY/AlgorithmsQuestion/README.md

 Grammar for Java split():    public String[] split(String regex, int limit)

 Parameter for Java split():
-   A. regex  - regular expression delimiter.
+   1. regex  - regular expression delimiter.
-   B. limit  - the number of copies to be divided.
+   2. limit  - the number of copies to be divided.

 2. Java trim():
 Java trim() is a built-in function that eliminates leading and trailing spaces.